bcdannyboy/Chainbase/README.md

 - Fetches options chains data from 1 DTE to 90 DTE for specified stock tickers using the Tradier API.
 - Fetches tickers within ETFs and gathers options chains for each ticker using the Financial Modeling Prep API.
 - Ensures tickers are not processed more than once if they overlap between ETFs.
-- Stores the fetched options data in the PostgreSQL database.
+- Stores the fetched options data in a serialized (pickled) format in the PostgreSQL database.
 - Schedules periodic fetching of options data (default: once an hour).
+- Provides verbose logging to a file for easy monitoring and debugging, even when running in the background with `nohup`.

 ## Prerequisites